by Dr. Laura Milnor

 If you take your child to the orthodontist, which you should do around age 7, a palatal expander may be recommended.
 One main indication for an expander is the presence of a posterior cross-bite, shown below.

 A posterior cross-bite is when the upper back teeth come down (occlude) inside the lower back teeth.
 This relationship is very hard on the teeth and will lead to excess wear and tear over time.

 The other primary time an expander will be used is when the upper jaw (maxilla) is too narrow, and/or your child suffers from a sleep apnea type of disorder.

 When the upper jaw is narrow, it is very common to also have a posterior cross-bite, so using an expander corrects both these problems.

-Why It’s Important to Have a Palatal Expander at a Young Age
+Why It’s Important to Have an Orthodontic Expander at a Young Age

 Expanders that are cemented in and require a parent to turn a screw will actually widen the upper jaw skeletally.
 The ideal time to start treatment is when the patient is still growing, ideally between ages 7 and 10.
 This ensures the growth suture in the palate can still be expanded.
 Once growth is complete, we lose the opportunity to use an expander, and true skeletal change will require jaw surgery.

 Most patients between 11 and 14 will still be able to successfully have an expander, but occasionally the growth suture is already closed by this age.
 In addition to the correction of the above problems, expanders can also help decrease air resistance in the nasal cavity and make additional space for crowded teeth and improved tongue position.